MaximeKjaer/kjaer.io/README.md

 ```

 ## Building the site
+### Development
 In a development environment, the following command should suffice:

     jekyll serve

+### Production
+In production, we're not serving the site locally, we're building it.
+This is done through the following command:

+    jekyll build

-However, to prepare the site for production, a few additional steps are taken:
+To prepare the site for production, a few additional steps are taken.

 - Autoprefixer ensures that all the CSS is compatible with the 2 last versions if every browser
 - Hero images are resized to the breakpoints defined in `_config.yml`